 This is another ‘Question of the Month’ from Philosophy Now.
 I’ve submitted 6 in a number of years and they’ve published 5.
 In this case, I suspect they want an ontological discussion, which I’ve effectively side-stepped, so it may not make the grade.
 I always try and write something they won’t expect, and I’m vain enough to admit I’ll be disappointed if it fails.
 Regular readers of my blog will see that, philosophically, it’s consistent with what I’ve written elsewhere.
 There is a word limit of 400, but I’ve been unusually economical with 353.

-The terms, ‘Things’ and ‘Exist’, seem self-evident yet they’re not.
-And the word, ‘How’, whilst the apparent key to understanding this, is probably the most enigmatic part of it.
-What does one mean by ‘Things’?
-A thing can be an idea, a concept, a mathematical equation, or a tune in your head, as well as a physical object, examples of which surround you everywhere you go.
-So I’d divide Things into two categories: those that are constructs of the mind and those that are independent of any mind.
-Not surprisingly, some have an existence that seems to bridge these two worlds: the physical and the mental.
-Take music, which can exist as a written score on a page or as physical compressional air waves; yet we experience it as some-Thing transcendent to the physical world that elicits emotions, memories and sometimes a tendency to dance or swoon or even cry.
-In this case, the How is utterly unfathomable.
+The terms, ‘things’ and ‘exist’, seem self-evident yet they’re not.
+And the word, ‘how’, whilst the apparent key to understanding this, is probably the most enigmatic part of it.
+What does one mean by ‘things’?
+As well as a physical object, examples of which surround you everywhere you go, a thing can be an idea, a concept, a mathematical equation or a tune in your head, So I’d divide 'things' into two categories: those that are constructs of the mind and those that are independent of any mind.
+Not surprisingly, some have an existence that seems to bridge these two worlds, the physical and the mental.
+Take music, which can exist as a written score on a page or as physical compressional air waves; yet we experience it as some-thing transcending the physical that elicits emotions, memories and sometimes a tendency to dance or swoon or even cry.
+In this case, the 'how' is utterly unfathomable.

 Science, over centuries, has attempted to explain the physical world, yet it’s like peeling an onion.
-It has reached a stage where fundamental Things are described by quantum mechanical wave functions – mathematical entities that may or may not exist in the physical world.
-Mathematics appears to be a product of the mind, yet there will always be mathematical Things that we can never know because they are infinite, like all the digits of pi or every prime number.
-So is this a third category of Things?
+It has reached a stage where fundamental 'things' are described by quantum mechanical wave functions – mathematical entities that may or may not physically exist.
+Mathematics appears to be a product of the mind, yet there will always be mathematical 'things' that we can never know because they are infinite, like all the digits of pi or every prime number.
+So is this a third category of 'things' - abstract truths?